bahmutov/cypress-examples/docs/recipes/enabled-elements.md

 // returns the inverse of the boolean value const not = Cypress._.negate(Cypress._.identity) cy.get('button')
+  // cy.map and cy.print are from cypress-map plugin
   .map('disabled')
+  .print('disabled %o')
   .map(not)
   .should('deep.equal', [true, false, false, true, true, true])
 ```